 Red and Blue may be a little old for "tucking in" so we don't really call it that.
 We call it "me time".
-It may be 10 minutes, it may be 2 minutes.
+It may be 10 minutes, it maybe 2 minutes.
 But after all is said and done for the day, no matter how many meltdowns we've had, or how many words that have been screamed, I tell them that I love them every-single-night before they sleep in this house.

 It should have been a simple, ordinary day, but nothing in our lives is simple or ordinary.
 Blue had his orthodontic appointment at 10 a.m.
-Afterwards, we had breakfast together at a local diner.
+Afterward, we had breakfast together at a local diner.
 We came home so that I could get Red all packed up for camp.

 For Blue, there would be no friends over for the day.
-Everyone is unavailable, for some reason or another, rather it be traveling with family, or ordinary family obligations.
+Everyone is unavailable, for some reason or another, rather it is traveling with family, or ordinary family obligations.
 This means it's a day for him to chill here at the house.
 As much as I love to chill, here at home ...he hates it!
 He doesn't know how to relax.
 He's a full-fledged teenager, Aspergers or not, who wants to socialize with his friends at every possible, free moment.

 I am busy washing clothes, labeling them, running up and down the stairs, getting Red's trunk packed for the Autism Summer Camp that he will be going to the following day.
 A few years ago, I looked at these camps and only dreamed of sending him to one.
 They are so expensive!
 We fall somewhere in the middle, making too much money for scholarships, but hardly able to afford this luxury.
 Hubby and I decided to sacrifice our vacation for 2 for his 50th birthday, in order to be able to send Red to this camp.
 He is so close to 18 ...we are putting all of our money on getting him ready for adulthood.
 We are hoping and praying that every step we take, will help him grow, mature, and get a grip on reality!

 This mama washed brand new clothes, underwear, and sheets, out of the package, so that they would be April fresh when he put them next to his skin and on his bunk.
-I had to buy new, twin sheets, because he has a queen bed here.
+I had to buy new, twin sheets because he has a queen bed here.
 Blue has a full.
 I pray that those sheets will get used again very soon when one of them goes off to college.
 I bought the twin extra-long kind, just in case.

-Well of course, through out the day there is one fight after another, one melt-down after another, over simple things.
+Well, of course, throughout the day there is one fight after another, one melt-down after another, over simple things.

 Blue -Why do you leave the bathroom door cracked when you use it?
 Close the door!